 Welcome to our website!
 Please have a look at the following pages to get an idea of our purpose built practice or even better, come in for a tour and meet the staff.
 Our practice is centrally located for easy access from most of Telford and there is plenty of safe, easy parking right outside the door.

 Our veterinarian, Garth Tozer, is currently the only fulltime vet at the practice and this ensures continuity of care for your pet.
 We also use only a very limited number of locum vets when Garth is away.
 The aim of our vets and all our staff is for every owner and pet to feel at ease at all times and we believe we truly would be your pet's choice if he or she could decide where to be treated.

 Our first class facilities and equipment enable us to offer many professional services including consultations, vaccinations, microchips, surgery (routine neutering to more complex operations), radiography, laser therapy, laboratory testing, a grooming salon and much more.
 We also offer advice on correct nutrition and general care of your pet.

-With Christmas on the horizon, as always, at Pet's Choice we are thinking about how to keep your four legged companions happy and healthy when there may be some seasonal hazards around.
+With various ban holidays on the horizon, as always, at Pet's Choice we are thinking about how to keep your four legged companions happy and healthy when there may be some seasonal hazards around.